alandekok/jlibtool/README.md

 for many years.
 Libtool is intended to solve portability problems for dozens of esoteric operating systems and compilers, many of which no longer have net access.
-The result is that users of libtool are being punished with slow build times for the mistakes that others made decades ago.
+The result is that users of libtool are being punished with slow build times for the mistakes that other people made decades ago.

 Jlibtool is intended to solve the "last mile" of portability problems.